Table of Contents

 What is Deployment Manager in GCP

-Deployment Manager is a service offered by Google Cloud Platform (GCP) that enables users to automate and operate resources within their cloud infrastructure.
+Google Deployment Manager is a service that enables users to automate and operate resources within their cloud infrastructure.
 When deploying resources, the instances used are grouped and managed into units and their implementation is known as a deployment.
 With the help of additional utilities such as flexible templates and customized configuration files, users can automate and repeat deployments in set combinations for a wide variety of services such as Google Cloud Storage, Google Compute Engine, and Google Cloud SQL.

 Configuration